 Bacon: Lay the strips out on a large baking sheet with sides, cook for about 30 minutes at 375 degrees.
 Add some fruit or leftover vegetable.

-Protein shake: Blend in a blender or with an immersion blender protein powder (I use grass-fed beef bone broth protein isolate), with coconut milk (canned) or almond milk, frozen berries, and a big handful of greens like arugula, spinach, kale, or mixed green lettuce.
+Protein shake: Blend in a blender or with an immersion blender some protein powder (I use grass-fed beef bone broth protein isolate), with coconut milk (canned) or almond milk, frozen berries, and a big handful of greens like arugula, spinach, kale, or mixed green lettuce.
 You can also add a number of other things like chia and/or ground flaxseeds, avocado, a little banana, almond butter, etc.

 Bone Broth: Don’t laugh.
 One to two cups of this makes an excellent breakfast just by itself.
 It is very nourishing and easy to digest.